DoctorDictator/Canva/README.md

 - Responsive Design: Optimized for seamless use across desktops, tablets, and mobile devices.

 # Technology Stack
-- React: JavaScript library for building interactive user interfaces.
+- Next.js: For building interactive user interfaces and supports server-side logic.
 - TypeScript: Adds static typing to JavaScript for enhanced code reliability.
-- Vite: A high-performance front-end build tool for rapid development.
 - Tailwind CSS: Utility-first CSS framework for efficient and responsive styling.
-- Canvas API: Enables graphic rendering and manipulation in the editor.
+- Canvas (fabric.js): Enables graphic rendering and manipulation in the editor.
 - Bun: A fast all-in-one JavaScript runtime and package manager for development and build processes.
-- Node.js: Supports server-side logic (if applicable).

 # Prerequisites
 Before setting up the project, ensure the following are installed: